Miss World 1995

 Miss World 1995, the 45th edition of the Miss World pageant, was held on 18 November 1995 for the fourth straight year at the Sun City Entertainment Centre in Sun City, South Africa.
 The 1995 pageant attracted 84 delegates.
-The pageant was hosted by Richard Steinmetz, Jeff Trachta, and Bobbie Eakes and also involved supermodels Linda Evangelista and Beverly Peele and Bruce Forsyth who acted as presenters.
+The pageant was hosted by Richard Steinmetz, Jeff Trachta and Bobbie Eakes.
+Bruce Forsyth and supermodels Linda Evangelista and Beverly Peele acted as presenters.
 Aside from Sun City; Dubai, United Arab Emirates, and the Comoros hosted some segments of the show.

-The winner was Jacqueline Aguilera of Venezuela.
-She was crowned by Miss World 1994, Aishwarya Rai of India.
+At the end of the event, Jacqueline Aguilera of Venezuela was crowned Miss World 1995 by Aishwarya Rai of India.
+It is the fifth victory of Venezuela in the pageant's history.

 Selection of participants

 Replacements

 Miss World Denmark 1995, Anja Nielsen was supposed to represent Denmark during Miss World pageant 1995.
 But on the flight to South Africa, she got very sick and had to return home.
 Tina Knudsen replaced her by Emergency.

 Returns, and, withdrawals

 This edition saw the return of Aruba, Barbados, Bermuda, Lithuania and Zambia; Barbados, which last competed in 1990, Zambia last competed in 1992 and Aruba, Bermuda and Lithuania last competed in 1993.

 China, Kenya, Mauritius, Saint Lucia, Saint Vincent and the Grenadines and Sri Lanka, withdrew from the competition.
 Sigríður Ósk Kristinsdóttir of Iceland withdrew due to lack of sponsorship and founding, Toyin Enitan Raji of Nigeria, she was forced to withdraw from the contest due political reasons; a few hours after being given the Miss Personality on 16 November, she received telephone threats over the execution by Nigeria's military regime of nine political activists a week prior.
+Yugoslavia once again attempted to return to competition with the winner of Miss Ju 1995, Tijana Sremčević after the peace Dayton Agreement were signed and International sanctions against Yugoslavia were lift, but she withdraw due lack of autorization of MWO.